sunpy/ndcube/joss_paper/paper.md

 Thus, ndcube can also enhance the productivity of developers by centralizing the development and maintenance of the most useful and general functionalities.
 This leaves more time for developing a greater range of tools for the community and/or enables part-time developers to devote more effort to other aspects of their jobs, e.g. scientific analysis.

 A network benefit of ndcube is that it standardizes the APIs for handling N-D data.
 Broad adoption throughout astronomy and heliophysics would help scientists to more easily work with data from different sub-fields.
-This can help facilitate synergies between new combinations of data, foster inter-field collaborations, and promote scientific innovation.
+This can help facilitate synergies of new combinations of data, foster inter-field collaborations, and promote scientific innovation.

 # Statement of Need